You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Side Effects of Sapropterin

-While sapropterin is generally well-tolerated, it's not without side effects.
+While sapropterin has been shown to be effective in managing PKU, it is not without side effects.
 Common side effects of sapropterin include:

-* Headaches are another common side effect of sapropterin, often mild and temporary.
+* Headache: Headaches are a common side effect of sapropterin, and can range from mild to severe.

 Rare but Serious Side Effects